 Fees and funding

-Costs for study visits vary but are always competitive due to a combination of off-peak travel, group travel and subsidy.
-UK trips would typically cost £10-50, European trips would typically cost in the region of £250-£450 with a long haul trip such as Hanoi or Calcutta in the region of £800-£900.
+Costs for study visits vary but are always competitive, UK trips would typically cost £10-50, European trips would typically cost in the region of £250-450 with long haul trips such as Hanoi or Calcutta in the region of £800-900.
 In some instances students have helped subsidise this further by group fundraising activities.

 This course is available to international students.